denten-papers/xp-routledge/proposal.md

 both disciplines.

 In Part I, I argue against the common, "shallow" historical vision of the digital humanities.
-According to most accounts, the field has its roots in the mid-twentieth century collaborations between Roberto Busa and Thomas J. Watson, the founder of IBM.
+According to many accounts, the field has its roots in mid-twentieth century collaborations between Roberto Busa and Thomas J. Watson, the founder of IBM.
 By contrast, I expand that intellectual history to include formalism and structuralism more broadly, along with applied practices like print making and textual scholarship that were always central the study of literature.
-The expansion allows us to move beyond the narrow "computers in the humanities" narrative.
-The return to formalism, as I argue in this section, cannot proceed without taking into an account the history of post-structuralist critique.

-Part III looks to the future, articulating three major powerful critiques levelled against the digital humanities.
+Part III looks to the future, articulating three powerful critiques levelled against the digital humanities.
 The first of these accuses the field of excessive positivism, implying that the digital humanities advance through the academy by the implicit logic of expansionary neo-liberalism.
 The second criticises the field for its lack of attention to issues of gender, race, class, and ethnicity.
 Finally, I outline the beginnings of a global DH movement, which takes issue with the field's privileging of the English-speaking, North-American, European-centric view of the world.
-Rather than dismiss these concerns, I point to recent developments---projects and publications---that are taking the field in new and more critically-aware directions.
+Rather than dismiss these concerns, I point to recent developments---projects and publications---that take the field in new and more critically-aware directions.

-The book concludes with a discussion on reception of DH in literary departments.
-The practice of digital humanities needs to better connect to the theoretical foundations of literary studies, I will argue.
+The book concludes with a discussion on the reception of DH in literary departments.
+To make a lasting impact, the practice of digital humanities needs to better connect to the theoretical foundations of literary studies.
 At the same time, the practice of the digital humanities offers a way to expand the purview of literary scholarship.

 # Chapter Outline

 ## Part I: Pasts and Presents

-## Chapter 1: Literature and the Digital Humanities
+### Chapter 1: Literature and the Digital Humanities

-The first chapter will introduce the reader to the field of the digital humanities, particularly as it relates to the study of literature.
+The first chapter introduces the reader to the field of the digital humanities, particularly as it relates to the study of literature.
 My goal in this chapter is to answer two main questions: What are the digital humanities? and Why do they matter?
 The answer comes in presenting the reader with several exciting developments in the field.
-These developments, as I will show generally fall into one of three categories, structuring the core of the book.
+These developments generally fall into one of three categories, structuring the core of the book.
 In summarising the state of the field today, the reader will become familiar with its major organs of publication, conferences, and professional organizations.
-Throughout, I place an emphasis on the "DH way" of doings things, which differs from traditional scholarship in that its emphasis collaboration, project-based research, experimentation, and artifactual knowledge.
+Throughout, I place an emphasis on the "DH way" of doings things, which complements traditional scholarship in emphasizing collaboration, project-based research, experimentation, and artifactual knowledge.

 ### Chapter 2: Intellectual Roots

 The second chapter addresses the long history of the digital humanities.
 It begins with several foundational moments: the coinage of the term itself and its previous incarnation as literary and linguistic computing.
-In counterbalance to the "shallow" version of the field's intellectual roots, I will then extend each of the three subfields to deeper, long standing concerns in literary scholarship.
+In counterbalance to the "shallow" version of the field's intellectual roots, I then extend each of the three subfields to deeper, long standing concerns in literary scholarship.
 In this way, computation connects to formalism and structuralism.
-I will show how recent efforts to digitize texts and to make critical editions available online relate to textual scholarship and to book history and design.
-Finally I will make parallels between critical making and critical theory.
-I mean for these juxtapositions to challenge any facile assumptions and to bring the two fields closer together, as a matter of shared intellectual lineage.
+I then show how recent efforts to digitize texts and to make critical editions available online relate to textual scholarship and to book history and design.
+Finally, I draw out parallels between critical making and critical theory.
+These juxtapositions build a case for a shared intellectual lineage formative of both fields.

-## Part II: Contemporary Theory and Practice
+## Part II: Theory and Practice

 ### Chapter 3: Computational Turn